 Closing costs are one-time fees charged by the lender that you pay when you sign the closing documents for your home purchase.
 The fees vary by state and lender, but are typically between 2 and 5 percent of the home’s purchase price.

 You will pay a percentage of your home’s assessed value in property taxes.
 These taxes fund local emergency services, public education, and road construction.
-Be sure to ask your Real Estate Agent about the local property tax rates to help budget appropriately.
+This expense is often escrowed into your mortgage.

 Utilities and Services

 Before buying a home, you’ll want to learn about the types and costs of local utilities and services.
 These typically include bills for electricity and gas, water, trash pickup and internet.

 Older homes can suffer from increased energy bills due to inferior insulation, outdated windows, poorly-sealed doors and aging heating and cooling systems.
 You should also be prepared for increased utility bills if watering the lawn is going to be a new part of your regular to-do list.